 QUALITY WITH PASSION

-For example, the 556 boasts a stainless steel windshield frame.
+For example, the Stingray 556zp boat a stainless steel windshield frame.
 It continues beyond the trailing edge of the glass and meets the gunwale abaft the helmsman to serve as an aesthetically unified windshield support.
 A hinged center section of the windshield leads forward to the bow seating.

 Stingray also offers an optional deck piece that covers the 556’s open bow section and forms a watertight seal when anchored by four screws.
 This fully supported, non-skid-surfaced deck essentially gives a speedboat appearance to the bowrider desig.
 But by enclosing the forward end of the boat it enhances the boat’s rough-water capabilities and provides additional dry stowage space that can come in handy if the weather turns.

 The Stingray 556zp’s computer-aided design paid off in real comfort.
 During my test, I found the throttle lever mounted at the correct height under my right hand, and the helm properly positioned as well.
 Visibility forward of the fully instrumented panel (tach, speedometer, fuel, oil pressure, and temperature gauges) was excellent, and lumbar support in the seats was ideal.